 - Make a bulletin board about overpopulation, spay/neuter, adoption, or other pet care topic.

 - Tell your teacher about KIND News, a classroom newsletter for kids kindergarten through 6th grade.

 - Ask your librarian to select books about animals to be displayed during Be Kind to Animals Week.
 It’s always the first full week in May.

 - Arrange for speakers to come to your school.
 Ask animal professionals to speak to your class, youth group, or school about their work.
-Some possible speakers include humane educators, animal control officers, veterinarians, zoo educators, or wildlife rehabilitators.
+Some possible speakers include humane educators from humane societies, animal control officers, veterinarians, zoo educators, or wildlife rehabilitators.

 With a group